exercism/website-copy/pages/faqs.md

 The new site has a brand new CLI, and also needs some extra metadata for your exercise.
 Read about how to [upgrade your CLI and migrate your solutions for the new site](/cli-v1-to-v2).

 If that doesn't help, or you didn't use the old version of the CLI, please read through the [CLI Walkthrough](https://exercism.io/cli-walkthrough).
 If that doesn't help either, open an issue on [exercism/exercism.io](https://github.com/exercism/exercism.io) and we will help you get it sorted out.

+### How to check if a new version of the CLI is available?
+The version command `exercism version` show the running version of the Exercism  CLI.
+By providing the latest command flag you check if there is a newer version of the CLI available `exercism version -l`

+### How do to upgrade to the latest version of the CLI?
+  The exercism CLI has an upgrade command that can be used to upgrade your CLI in-place (full replacement of existing binary).
+The command `exercism upgrade` will [check if a new version is available] and upgrade to the latest available version of the CLI.

+### Permission denied errors when upgrading!
+If you receive a permission error when trying to upgrade the CLI, chances are the binary has been installed into a directory that you don’t have permission writing to.

+To resolve this issue check the path of the Exercism CLI `which exercism` on Linux and MacOs.
+If the returned directory is not your home path please ensure that you have the write permissions to the path where the exercism binary exists.
+If you installed the binary using sudo then, you should try to upgrade by running `sudo exercism upgrade`.

+_Note_: Installing exercism into a non user own directory is not officially supported.
+Please see the instructions on how to install the Exercism cli at https://exercism.io/cli

+### Windows 16 bit MS-Dos sub-system error dialog?
+There was an error when upgrading from release from 3.0.4 and older that would cause this error.
+Best way to resolve this issue is to do a fresh install of the CLI; as outlined at https://exercism.io/cli

+### My CLI is broken, but I’m not sure how to fix it?
+  Visit github.com/exercism/cli and open an issue for the problem you are having.
+When reporting an issue please try your best to answer the following questions:
+  1. What is the output of `exercism troubleshoot`?
+  1. What problem are you experiencing?
+  1. How can we reproduce the problem?
+  1. What did you expect to see/happen after running the instructions outlined in question 3?

+## Team FAQs

+### What happened to my Team from the old site?

+We have a brand new dedicated Teams website coming soon.
+We will tweet out as soon as it's launched.
+Follow us at [@exercism_io](https://twitter.com/exercism_io).